mozilla-l10n/documentation/appstores/new_release.md

 $ cp en-US/whatsnew/whatsnew_android_47_beta.lang en-US/whatsnew/whatsnew_android_47.lang
 $ atom en-US/whatsnew/whatsnew_android_47.lang
 ```

+These files will be committed later to the repository (we need to import existing strings first).

 ## Track the files in dashboards updating Langchecker
 You then need to start tracking these files in Langchecker.
 The process is described in detail in [this document](../webdashboards/add_new_file.md).